zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (f: :zeek:type:`file`, expensive: :zeek:type:`bool`)

-   Generated each time Bro's internal profiling log is updated.
+   Generated each time Zeek's internal profiling log is updated.
 The file is defined by :zeek:id:`profiling_file`, and its update frequency by :zeek:id:`profiling_interval` and :zeek:id:`expensive_profiling_multiple`.